Review · Men's Health

 Who should buy, who should skip

-Buy this if your ED is clearly psychological — you get morning erections, you can finish solo without issue, but you struggle with a partner.
+Buy this if your ED is clearly psychological — you get morning erections, you can masturbate without issue, but you struggle with a partner.
 The hypnosis and cognitive exercises are a reasonable, low-cost experiment.
-Do the full 30 days before you judge it.
+Use the 60-day window: do the full 30 days, then decide on day 55.

 Skip this if you have any red flags for physical ED: no morning erections, gradual onset, loss of libido, known vascular disease, diabetes, or post-surgical changes.
 You need a urologist, not an audio track.
-Also skip if the pickup-artist tone grates on you — it runs through the writing and audio, and it is not subtle.
+Also skip if the pickup-artist vibe grates on you — the writing and audio carry that tone throughout, and it’s not subtle.

 The honest read

-Modern Day Sexual Man is a dating coach’s pivot into a sensitive space, and the product is better than the marketing around it.
-The hypnosis tracks are well-produced, and the workbook borrows from real sex therapy.
-For anxiety-driven ED, that combination can genuinely help — not because hypnosis is magic, but because relaxation and cognitive reframing are real ways to lower the anxiety that gets in the way.
+Modern Day Sexual Man is a dating coach’s pivot into a medical space.
+The hypnosis tracks are well-produced, and the workbook borrows from legitimate sex therapy.
+If your ED is performance anxiety, this could actually help — not because hypnosis is magic, but because relaxation and cognitive reframing are real interventions for anxiety-driven sexual dysfunction.

 Here's what I'd actually do